jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-presigned-url.rst

 .. important::

-    The URL returned by this method is not validated to ensure that the bucket or key exists, nor does this method ensure that the object allows unauthenticated access.
+    The URL returned by this method isn't validated to ensure that the bucket or key exists.
+Also this method doesn't ensure that the object allows unauthenticated access.